Lahrenheit/EDOPRO-Skinpack/README.md

 Skins edited by Pastisha for EDOPRO with MR2020 (MR5)

-Credits to original creators, I only create MR2020 Field and edit skin.xml to work properly
+Credits to original creators, I only created MR2020 Field and edited skin.xml to work properly

 Discord: Pastisha#8564